Eric-Yan-742/Obsidian/LeetCode/Sliding Window.md

-- sliding window is most powerful for substring.
+- sliding window is the  most powerful for substring.
 When it comes to subsequence, sliding window is no longer useful.
 1. Number of substrings/subarrays
     1. `atMost(k) - atMost(k - 1)`
     2. shift end until [start, end] is not qualified